Mark Boothman

-Mark Andrew Boothman (born 6 June 1977) is an Australian Liberal National politician who is the Member of Parliament for Theodore in the Legislative Assembly of Queensland, having defeated government whip Margaret Keech to win Albert at the 2012 state election.
+Mark Andrew Boothman (born 6 June 1977) is an Australian Liberal National politician who serves as Member of Parliament for Theodore in the Legislative Assembly of Queensland since 2017.
+He previously served for Albert after defeating government whip Margaret Keech to win at the 2012 state election.
+Albert was removed in the 2017 electoral redistribution, with its southern part transferred into the new electorate of Theodore.